Sotsgorod: Cities for Utopia: Construction

-The government chose to never give a straight answer to the problem of construction, leading May to design plans for housing construction on both the eastern and western banks; the government reviewed both of his plans in 1932 and decided upon the eastern bank as the location for Magnitogorsk, despite their hesitance regarding its downfalls.
+The government chose to never give a straight answer to the problem of construction, leading May to design plans for housing construction on both the eastern and western banks; the government reviewed both of his plans in 1932 and decided upon the eastern bank as the location for Magnitogorsk, despite their hesitance regarding its shortcomings.
 Acknowledging the small size of his triangular-shaped city for the eastern bank and the large number of residents with temporary residences there, May designed a plan that included an additional northern satellite city on the eastern bank.
 While the inclusion of two separate housing facilities/cities shot down the idea of all housing being equidistant from the factory, May determined that the factory was likely to expand and would do so in a northerly direction, making the northern satellite city closer to the factory in the future.
 For the western bank, May designed a plan that stayed true to his "linear city" visions.
 The western bank plan could keep housing facilities in one location and protect residents from the factory fumes and the gases from the lake.

 When construction according to the plans of May had been underway for a while, problems began to arise.
 The work being done was not high-quality, and necessities for the buildings were not available.
 May's construction plans incorporated heaters, for instance, but the radiators needed to heat the buildings weren't present when they needed to be.
 Plans also incorporated toilets, but toilets were not available when the construction was completed — and there was no sewage system present in Magnitogorsk to begin with.
 Problems like those with the sewage system exemplified the contrast between the shining socialist city the Soviets envisioned, and the reality of the sotsgorod — residents were rather inconvenienced by having to cross the street in the middle of the night to use temporary toilets, and sanitation was compromised.